 Almost any soft-tissue surgery may be performed with the CO2 laser.
 Routine procedures such as ovariohysterectomy (spay) or castration (neuter) are commonly done with the laser.
 The CO2 laser can also be used for skin tumor removal and eyelid surgery.
 Dr. Ward will discuss whether CO2 laser is appropriate for use during your pet’s surgery.

 We offer Sound™ digital radiographs, which are preferred over film radiographs due to their clarity.
 Radiographs can be taken and viewed immediately.
 We also have the capacity to e-mail digital radiographs to specialists as needed.
 Upon request you can receive your pet’s radiographs via e-mail to view at home.

 Johnston Animal Hospital is committed to providing services that equip breeders with the proper tools to breed animals that are genetically and physically sound.
 Some breed organizations or individual breeders require radiographs prior to breeding.
 These radiographs examine joint stability and can give the breeder greater confidence in the animals they produce.
 Here at JAH, we have state-of-the-art digital radiograph equipment to deliver high definition images to OFA.

 Joann Thompson, DVM is an ultrasonographer and veterinarian that we use exclusively for ultrasounds on our patients.
 She is normally with us on Wednesdays.
-Dr. Thompson provides images as well as a written summary of his findings for Dr. Ward to review and share with you.
+Dr. Thompson provides images as well as a written summary of her findings for Dr. Ward to review and share with you.